kusl/webheartbeat/stagepcna.markdown

 ## For Webpage Title: Stage PCNA Znode Dev URL: https://stagepcna.znodedev.com/en-ca/drinkware/tumblers:

-Total load time is 4.123 seconds
+Total load time is 3.862 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 14 total stylesheets

 71% of JS is unused